page

 • Speedy application with fewer tools

-• Regular infills to maintain structure and length (short to medium)
+• Regular infills to maintain structure and short-to-medium length

-What is Builder Gel?
+What Is Builder Gel?

 BIAB vs Builder Gel — Quick Comparison